February 24, 2022

 Make sure your employees understand WHY diversity in the workplace is essential.
 Diversifying your talent pool gives you access to a wider range of talent.
 Employees with different backgrounds are able to provide a variety of insights and relate to a wide customer base.

 Explain common hiring biases and how to avoid them.
-Recruiters need to be able to identify their biases before they’re able to minimize them as much as possible.
+Recruiters need to be able to identify their biases so that they can truly provide equal opportunity throughout the hiring process.

 Communicate your organization’s DE&I goals and how they’ll be measured.
 Being transparent about goals and metrics will hold leadership, and all employees, accountable.